JNPauli/Banter/open_lab_notebook/Documentation.md

 The functional files for sub-02 and -03 have been reprocessed and successfully downloaded.
 Unfortunately, Brainlife has issues with the backend server for now.
 This means, that I am not able to progress with the project by downloading the respective regressors.
 They are working on a solution and will give notice, when the issues is fixed.

+## 18.01.2023
+Started to load the data into X and Y variables.
+Tried to implement logistic regression algorithm.